YxxgSxxl/Web-School/README.md

 # Web
-HTML/CSS coding with the IUT.
+HTML/CSS coding in the IUT.